mikemckiernan/GenerativeAIExamples/README.md

     **Note for checkpoint downloaded using Meta**:

         When downloading model weights from Meta, you can follow the instructions up to the point of downloading the models using ``download.sh``.
-You don't need to deploy the model using the steps mentioned in the repository.
+There is no need to deploy the model using the steps mentioned in the repository.
 We will use Triton to deploy the model.

-        Meta will download ``tokenizer.model`` and ``tokenizer_checklist.chk``" outside of the model checkpoint directory.
-Be sure to copy these files into the same directory as the model checkpoint directory.
+        Meta will download two additional files, namely tokenizer.model and tokenizer_checklist.chk, outside of the model checkpoint directory.
+Ensure that you copy these files into the same directory as the model checkpoint directory.

     **Note**: